seufelipe/seufelipe.github.io/_projects/2022-01-08-clubforce.md

 ### Tokens for better website customisation

-Club Websites were an important part of Clubforce Modernisation.
+Club Websites are an important part of Clubforce Modernisation.
 An easy way for clubs to get closer to their supporters: posting news & updates, contact details and information, and a shop front for fundraising and memberships.

 Customisation is a big part of this.
 Clubs want their websites to look & feel unique.
 Colours are one of the most recognisable aspects of a club identity.

 We researched the most popular colours for each county in Ireland and used that as a starting point.
 We offer two options: one primary and one secondary.
 CSS variables are updated based on the user choices.

+{% include post-components/gallery.html
+  columns = 1
+  full_width = true
+  images = "/images/projects/clubforce03.png"
+%}

+*Exploring different colour combinations.
+A club from Co.
+Galway could select Maroon and Black as Primary and Secondary colours, whereas a club from Co.
+Mayo could pick Red and Green*

 ### Progressing the company's UX maturity level